 Bush camping is one of the most exclusive activities on offer in Africa today.
 Enjoy a mobile and walking safari in the game rich riverine areas of the lagoons and woodlands running alongside the Luangwa river.

-Concentrating on Zambia, these safaris include the top national parks of South Luangwa/Nsefu sector, Lower Zambezi, Liuwa Plains, Kasanka as well as other game areas such as the Bengweulu Swamps and or a combination of the above.
+Concentrating mainly on Zambia, these safaris include the top national parks of South Luangwa/Nsefu sector, Lower Zambezi, Liuwa Plains, Kasanka as well as other game areas such as the Bengweulu Swamps and or a combination of the above.

 The camps (more like boutique lodges) are all in strategic, beautiful and often remote locations.
 Accommodation is in a mix of safari tents, reeded huts, chalets and other similar all with en-suite bathroom facilities, full “lodge’ amenities, each with cooks, guides and other crew to look after you.